TheHybridProgrammer/HPDoctor/README.md

 # Hybrid Pocket Doctor - HPDoctor
-**HPDoctor** is an Android app that combines multiple features such as:
+**HPDoctor** is an Android app that combines multiple medical features.

+# Attention!
+In order for this app to work you need to create a keys.xml file in res/values and have it
+contain a string resource called google_map_key that holds the Google Cloud API key taken from the account.
+# Attention!
+In order for this app to work you need to copy google-services.json into this project from
+the firebase project settings.
+# These were done to prevent malicious uses of the API keys.

 ### A navigation drawer for moving trough the application's features.
 ![Navigation Drawer](/README_resources/NavigationDrawer.png)<br/>
 This is the main activity of the app.
 It's made from a NavigationDrawer that contains a menu and a header.<br/>